create3000/x_ite/docs/What's-New.md

 X\_ITE v4.1.5 released
 ======================

 *Leipzig, 14th March 2018:* We finally released version 4.1.5 now.
 With this version it is now possible to load X3D JSON encoded files.
 We implemented touch device support for all viewers and nodes derived form X3DPointingDeviceSensorNode and Anchor.
 This means tablets and smart phones are now fully supported.
-There are also a lot of other {% capture notice-text %}
+There are also a lot of other bug fixes.
-#### New features:

 {% capture notice-text %}
-#### New features
+#### New Features

 - JSON file loader
 - Touch device support for all Viewers and TouchSensor nodes